mgiraldo/tenprintcover-py/README.md

 Python-based book cover-generating algorithm inspired by [10PRINT](http://10print.org/).
 Artwork uses the symbols found on the [Commodore PET](https://en.wikipedia.org/wiki/Commodore_PET) keyboard: ![Commodore PET keyboard](https://upload.wikimedia.org/wikipedia/commons/d/db/PET_Keyboard.svg)

 #### Requirements
-Runs on Python 3.x.
+Runs on Python 2 and 3.

 Requires Python bindings for [Cairo](http://cairographics.org/) installed.
-While [pycairo](http://cairographics.org/pycairo/) should work but is outdated, the tool currently uses [cairocffi](https://github.com/SimonSapin/cairocffi).
+While [pycairo](http://cairographics.org/pycairo/) should work but is outdated, this implementation currently uses [cairocffi](https://github.com/SimonSapin/cairocffi).

 #### Usage
 There are two ways of generating book covers with this tool: one, generate a single book cover image by passing information directly through the command line arguments; or two, by passing a JSON file with information and generate a batch of book cover images.